ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 ### Rule-Based Symbology
 We've just seen how we can use an automated classification method to change the symbology of data.
 Now let's look at how we can build rules based on attributes to create tailored symbology.
 The street tree layer has many, many tree locations - too many to make a useful map of all the trees so we'll need to select a subset of the data to include.

 Here's a real-world scenario for us to think about: in recent years, a number of non-native bark beetles have been introduced to California.
 These beetles can damage and kill trees.
-Let's make a map of one species of tree that might be affected, Canary Pine (*Pinus canariensis*) to see the spatial distribution and think about where you might want to concentrate monitoring efforts.
+Let's make a map of one species of tree that might be affected, Canary Pine (*Pinus canariensis*), to investigate their spatial distribution and think about where you might want to concentrate monitoring efforts.
 The [UC IPM site](http://ipm.ucanr.edu/PMG/PESTNOTES/pn7421.html) has more information about bark beetle species and tree species affected by them.

 Let's look at rule-based symbology:
 1. In the *Layer Styling* panel, select the street tree data.